neoncortex/bashed/README.md

 You can use deletecurses, or du, to select the version files to delete using a curses interface.

 ### Variables:
-- editversiondir: "$editdir/version"
+- editversiondir: directory to store the file versions
-- diffarg: "--color -c"
+- diffarg: diff arguments, by default, "--color -c"

 ## Clip:
 An clipboard manager.
 This module add the function editclipboard, or eclip, for short.